akkadotnet/akka.net/docs/articles/clustering/cluster-sharding.md

 Second part of an example is registering custom actor type as sharded entity using `ClusterSharding.Start` or `ClusterSharding.StartAsync` methods.
 Result is the `IActorRef` to shard region used to communicate between current actor system and target entities.
 Shard region must be specified once per each type on each node, that is expected to participate in sharding entities of that type.
 Keep in mind, that it's recommended to wait for the current node to first fully join the cluster before initializing a shard regions in order to avoid potential timeouts.

 > N.B.
 Sharded entity actors are automatically created by the Akka.Cluster.Sharding guardian actor hierarchy, hence why they live under the `/system` portion of the actor hierarchy.
-This is done intentionally - in the event of an `ActorSystem` termination the `/user` side of the actor hierachy is always terminated first before the `/system` actors are.
+This is done intentionally - in the event of an `ActorSystem` termination the `/user` side of the actor hierarchy is always terminated first before the `/system` actors are.
 >
 > Therefore, this design gives the sharding system a chance to hand over all of the sharded entity actors running on the terminating node over to the other remaining nodes in the cluster.